wwhappylife/Deep-Blind-Hyperspectral-Image-Fusion/README.md

 # Deep-Blind-Hyperspectral-Image-Fusion

-This repository is for DBIN introduced in the following paper：
+This repository is for DBIN and EDBIN introduced in the following papers：

-[1] Wu Wang, Weihong Zeng, Yue Huang, Xinghao Ding and John Paisley, "Deep Blind Hyperspectral Image Fusion", ICCV 2019
+[1] Wu Wang, Weihong Zeng, Yue Huang, Xinghao Ding and John Paisley, "Deep Blind Hyperspectral Image Fusion", ICCV 2019 [2] Wu Wang, Weihong Zeng, Liyan Sun, Ronghui Zhan, Yue Huang, and Xinghao Ding, "Enhanced Deep Blind Hyperspectral Image Fusion", TNNLS 2021

 The code is built on Tensorflow and tested on Ubuntu 14.04/16.04 environment (Python3.6, CUDA8.0, cuDNN5.1) with 1080Ti GPUs.